zazuko/ontology-manager/README.md

 #### Threads

-* A thread is a conversation, messages belong to a thread.
+* A thread can either be a `discussion` or a `proposal`.
-* A thread has a type, at the moment a thread can either be a `discussion` or a `proposal`.
+* A thread with `discussion` type is a conversation, messages belong to a thread.

 #### PR